Tudor Wars, Battles & Rebellions Chronology – Henry VII

 Claimants to the Throne

-Catherine of Aragon’s father, Ferdinand, expressed concern that his daughter Catherine may not every become Queen while other claimants to the throne remained alive.
+Catherine of Aragon’s father, Ferdinand, expressed concern that his daughter may not ever become Queen while other claimants to the throne remained alive.

 Summer 1499